CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 to pipe the input to scripts to process these messages?
 Check our [AMQPipe application](https://www.amqpipe.com).

-## Configuring RabbitMQ for MailerQ
+## Configuring MailerQ to connect with RabbitMQ

 MailerQ reads the location and authentication information to connect to RabbitMQ from its config file.
 Make sure you include the following variables